-If you plan to visit the wineries in person, keep the few things below in mind before your trip.
-Otherwise, you can order wines directly from the producers or from the Somló Wine Store, which delivers internationally.
+If logistics prevents you from a personal trip, you can order wines directly from the producers or from the Somló Wine Store, which delivers internationally.

 Try booking a tasting as far in advance as possible since not all wineries are open throughout the year.

 If you’re at least somewhat knowledgeable about wines and curious to learn more, gently convey in your email that you’d love the head winemaker to lead the tasting (with family wineries this is often the default case).

 A tasting costs around €10-15 per person.
 Hungarian visitors often end up buying several bottles afterward.
 For foreigners, logistics can complicate things, so consider leaving a generous tip if you don’t purchase any wine.

 Tastings usually go for an hour, but they can last much longer than that.
 It’s prudent not to schedule more than two, maximum three, winery visits per day.